tomvalk/RemoteGUI-Releases/README.md

 ```
 Changelog:
 4.9.3
-- Added the option to show/hide Targets within the selected Workplace filter to the settings
+- Added the option to show/hide Targets within the selected Workplace filter to the settings*

-How to set up the Workplace in the Matrix:
-- Go to Matrix -> Advanced Featrues -> TS-Function -> Add a Workplace -> Add the Consoles/Targets to this workplace -> No need for a Master -> Save -> Finish
-- When you now select this Wokplace, only the Consoles and Targets from this workplace will be visible

-4.9.2
-- UI fixes
-- Overall improvements and bug fixes

-4.9.1
 - Added the possibility to lock the RemoteGUI with a password
 	-> By default the password entry on startup is disabled and the password is 4658
 - Added the setting to show only devices that are in the workplace (filter)
-- Overall improvements and bug fixes
+- Overall UI improvements and bug fixes

+*How to set up the Workplace in the Matrix:
+- Go to Matrix -> Advanced Featrues -> TS-Function -> Add a Workplace -> Add the Consoles/Targets to this workplace -> No need for a Master -> Save -> Finish
+- When you now select this Wokplace, only the Consoles and Targets from this workplace will be visible

 4.9.0
 - Moved RemoteMUX to the main window as a separate tab